 On November 26, 2016, the Company entered into an agreement and plan of merger to acquire Valtech Cardio Ltd. ("Valtech") for approximately \$340.0 million, subject to certain adjustments, with the potential for up to an additional \$350.0 million in pre-specified milestone-driven payments over the next 10 years.
 The transaction closed on January 23, 2017, and the consideration paid included the issuance of approximately 2.8 million shares of the Company's common stock (fair value of \$266.5 million) and cash of \$86.2 million.
 The Company recognized in "Contingent Consideration Liabilities" a \$162.9 million liability for the estimated fair value of the contingent milestone payments.
-The fair value of the contingent milestone payments will be remeasured each quarter, with changes in the fair value recognized within operating expenses on the consolidated statements of operations.
 For further information on the fair value of the contingent milestone payments, see Note 10.

-In connection with the acquisition, the Company placed \$27.6 million of the purchase price into escrow to satisfy any claims for indemnification made in accordance with the merger agreement.
-Any funds remaining 15 months after the acquisition date will be disbursed to Valtech's former shareholders.
-Acquisition-related costs of \$0.6 million and \$4.1 million were recorded in "Selling, General, and Administrative Expenses" during the years ended December 31, 2017 and 2016, respectively.
 Prior to the close of the transaction, Valtech spun off its early-stage transseptal mitral valve replacement technology program.
-Concurrent with the closing, the Company entered into an agreement for an exclusive option to acquire that program and its associated intellectual property for approximately \$200.0 million , subject to certain adjustments, plus an additional \$50.0 million if a certain European regulatory approval is obtained within 10 years of the acquisition closing date.
-The option expires two years after the closing date of the transaction, but can be extended by up to one year depending on the results of certain clinical trials.
+Concurrent with the closing, the Company entered into an agreement for an exclusive option to acquire that program and its associated intellectual property for approximately \$200.0 million, subject to certain adjustments, plus an additional \$50.0 million if a certain European regulatory approval is obtained within 10 years of the acquisition closing date.
+The option was originally scheduled to expire two years after the closing date of the transaction, but was extended by one year as provided under the agreement terms.